tnn4/poke-rs-api/README.md

 TODO
-- Dockerize/containerize
-- Add nginx to docker-compose
+- add in-memory cache to speed performance: [moka](https://crates.io/crates/moka)

 Compatibility: This was developed and tested on Ubuntu 22.04.
 This app should work on most Linux platforms and WSL2 if you're feeling adventurous.
 You can always Dockerize/containerize it to make it more portable.